WordPress/gutenberg/packages/components/src/toolbar-button/README.md

 ## Related components

-* If you wish to implement a control do select options grouped as icon buttons you can use the [Toolbar](https://developer.wordpress.org/block-editor/components/toolbar/) component, which already handles this strategy.
+* If you wish to implement a control to select options grouped as icon buttons you can use the [Toolbar](https://developer.wordpress.org/block-editor/components/toolbar/) component, which already handles this strategy.
 * The ToolbarButton may be used with other elements such as [Dropdown](https://developer.wordpress.org/block-editor/components/dropdown/) to display options in a popover.